1967 – ‘OUR WORLD’ | LIVE TV LINKS ‘THE WORLD’ | PART ONE: HOW IT WAS MADE AND PRESENTED

 “One thing we must make clear – in the next two hours everything will be live – no film or recording”

-Cliff says this in the UK introduction, although in the section from Mexico, they make the excuse of showing off their new large OB truck and then explain that they are making a four minute dance item…which they promptly then show us…all apparently ‘off tape’…as you’ll see in their item later.
-Perhaps they are just so excited with their brand-new technology now that the Mexico Olympics were almost on them.
+Cliff says this in the UK introduction, although in the section from Mexico, as you’ll see in their item later, they didn’t manage to stick to that rule.
+Perhaps they are just so excited to be using brand-new technology which they’d got for the Mexico Olympics, which were almost on them.

 A LOOK AT THE THE 2 HOURS…IN SMALL ‘CHUNKS’